edmundhung/workaholic-site-template/content/configuration.md

 queryOptions = { baz = "qux" }

 [workaholic.site]
 ## Optional (default: "").
-Include an additional basename to the url mapping logic for the built-in API worker
+Include an additional basename to the URL mapping logic for the built-in API worker
-## Requests received are forwarded to the origin if the url does not match the basename
+## Requests received are forwarded to the origin if the URL does not match the basename
 ## This is useful especially in combination with Cloudflare Pages
 basename = "/api"
 ```